-Candidates must apply online to www.military.ie Candidates wishing to undertake the assessments through Irish must make this request known to the Defence Forces Recruitment Section at recruitment@defenceforces.ie
+Candidates must apply online at Candidates wishing to undertake the assessments through Irish must make this request known to the Defence Forces Recruitment Section at recruitment@defenceforces.ie

 All correspondence with candidates will be done by email for the duration of the competition.
 Candidates should ensure the email address given is accurate and correct.